-So let’s start with what Load Balancing refers to, it refers to efficiently distributing incoming network traffic across a bunch of back end servers, It’s also commonly known as a server farm or server pool.
+Load Balancing refers to efficiently distributing incoming network traffic across a bunch of back end servers; it is also commonly known as a server farm or server pool.

-Most of modern high traffic websites have to serve thousands or even millions of concurrent requests from users or clients, then return the correct text, video, images, or application data, in a very fast and consistent and reliable manner.
-In order for cost-effectively scale to get these high volumes, modern computing best practice usually needs appending additional servers.
+Most of modern high traffic websites have to serve thousands or even millions of concurrent requests from users or clients then return the correct text, video, images, or application data in a very fast and consistent and reliable manner.
+In order to cost effectively scale to get these high volumes, this usually means adding more servers.

-A load balancer serves as the “traffic cop” sitting in front of your servers, then routing client requests aboard all servers suited of executing these requests in a manner which maximizes the speed and capacity utilization and makes sure that nobody’s server is overworked, as it can degrade performance.
-Once a single server goes down, the load balancer redirects traffic to the servers that are currently online.
-Once a new server is added to the server group, the load balancer immediately begins sending requests to it.
+A load balancer serves as the ‘traffic cop’ sitting in front of your servers before routing client requests aboard all servers suited of executing these requests in a manner which maximizes the speed and capacity utilization as well as making sure that no server is overworked to the point where it degrades performance.
+Once a single server goes down, the load balancer redirects traffic to the servers that are still currently online.
+Once a new server is added to the server group, then the load balancer immediately begins sending requests to it.

 In this manner, a load balancer is capable of executing the following functions:

-– Assures high availability and reliability by sending requests specifically to servers that are online.
+- Assuring high availability and reliability by sending requests specifically to servers that are online.